coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 </div>
 <div class="docs-tip-inner-right">

-Functions are essential to developing apps with Corona, so let's examine the basic structure:
+Functions are essential for both app and game development, so let's examine the basic structure:

 <div style="margin-bottom: -10px;">

 * As before, we use the keyword `local` to declare the function.

-* The keyword `function` tells Corona that this is a function and that its set of commands will be called by the name `pushBalloon`.
+* The keyword `function` tells CORONA_CORE_PRODUCT that this is a function and that its set of commands will be called by the name `pushBalloon`.

 * The ending parentheses (`()`) are required.
 In later chapters we will put something inside these parentheses, but for now you can leave this as shown.